-ART119A • Photography

-Photography as a means of aesthetic and conceptual ideas within the fine arts, rather than for family and vacation snapshots.
+ART119A • Basic Black and White Photography (fall, spring) 3 credits Photography as a means of aesthetic and conceptual ideas within the fine arts, rather than for family and vacation snapshots.
 Includes technical instruction in camera operation, black and white film developing, and printing.
 Introduction to photo history and contemporary theory.
 A 35mm film camera with manual controls is required.